Sabrout/cantal_cryptocurrency/auto-evaluation.md

 ### Results:
 In general, all the proposed functions work successfully.
 In addition, the project was developed with more attention to the details of blockchain than anticipated.
-On the other hand, the only issue that is not solved yet.
+On the other hand, there is only one issue that is not solved yet.
 This issue is a security problem when broadcasting the cheese stack and adding blocks to it in general.